xing/hops/packages/webpack/README.md

 ###### `-p` / `--production`

-This is just a shortcut for `NODE_ENV=production hops build` - it sets the environment variable `NODE_ENV` to `production` which enables several performance optimizations for webpack and its plugins.
+This is a shortcut for `NODE_ENV=production hops build` - it sets the environment variable `NODE_ENV` to `production` which enables several performance optimizations for webpack and its plugins.

 You may use either `hops build -p` or `NODE_ENV=production hops build`.